 Hoodoo Ski Area recently expanded its night skiing with new lights near Ed’s Chair, increasing the terrain access to 23 different runs across 500 acres.
-The ski area also hosts several parties through the winter that extend into the night including Backcountry Fest in January and Winter Carnival in February.
-(NOTE: Many annual events have been postponed due to COVID-19, please check with the resort in advance.)
+The ski area also hosts several parties through the winter that extend into the night including Winter Carnival, Viking Fest and Bike Fest.
 Hoodoo also offers slopeside winter RV camping, which goes great with night skiing.

 The resort now offers night skiing four nights a week, Wednesday through Saturday.
-Night skiing typically begins in mid-December and runs through March.
-Night lift ticket prices range from $19 for juniors and seniors to $29 for adults, and hours are from 3:30 p.m. to 9:00 p.m.
+Night skiing typically begins in mid-December and runs through March, hours are from 3:30 p.m. to 9 p.m.

 Mt.
-Ashland in Southern Oregon offers twilight skiing across the mountain with lights on the Sonnet, Comer and Windsor ski lifts on Thursday and Friday (NOTE: Twilight skiing is not offered this season due to COVID-19).
+Ashland in Southern Oregon offers twilight skiing across the mountain with lights on the Sonnet, Comer and Windsor ski lifts on Thursday and Friday.
 Lift tickets are $25 for adults and $19 for youth.
-Mt.
-Ashland also allows visitors to upgrade a day lift ticket to include night skiing for $7 for adults and $5 for youth, and Twilight hours are from 3:00 p.m. to 9:00 p.m.
+Twilight hours are from 3 p.m. to 9 p.m.
 Twilight skiing is also available on other nights for private rental.

 Timberline Lodge & Ski Area has night skiing with incredible alpine views on full moon nights.
 Night skiing is a great activity for overnight lodge guests as well as visitors looking for uncrowded slopes.
-Night skiing is offered Fridays through Sundays, December 18, 2020 – March 7, 2021 plus nightly Dec.
-25 – Jan.
-3; Monday, January 18, 2021 (MLK) and Monday, February 15, 2021 (President’s Day).
+Night skiing is offered nightly Dec.
+25 – March 7, 2021 then every Friday and Saturday Jan.
+7 – March 5, plus Jan.
+16 and Feb.
+20.

 Mt.
 Hood Meadows offers 140 acres of night-lit terrain served by the Mt.
 Hood Express high-speed quad and other lifts.
-Visitors can ride under the lights on Wednesday through Sunday evenings, plus extra nights during the holiday season (mid-December through early January) with the exception of Christmas Day and New Year’s Eve Day.
+Visitors can ride under the lights on Wednesday through Sunday evenings, plus extra nights during the holiday season (mid-December through early January).

 If You Go: